multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.6.7.txt

  * How to configure multiOTP to use the client/server feature ?
  * How to build a Raspberry Pi strong authentication server ?
  * How to install a local only strong authentication on a Windows machine ?
- * How to install a centralized strong authentication server for strong authentication on Windows desktops or RDP ?
+ * How to install a centralized 2FA server for Windows desktops or RDP login ?
+ * Same Windows generic account with multiple two-factor authentication accounts
+ * Using multiOTP on Linux for SSH login
  * LDAP filter customization
  * OpenSSL options for LDAPS
  * Compatible clients applications and devices